Install and upgrade Azure Backup Server

 The Azure Backup Server installation package comes bundled with the appropriate SQL Server binaries needed.
 When starting a new Azure Backup Server installation, pick the option Install new Instance of SQL Server with this Setup and select the Check and Install button.
 Once the prerequisites are successfully installed, select Next.

 If you wish to use your own SQL server, the supported SQL Server versions are SQL Server 2014 SP1 or higher, 2016 and 2017.
 All SQL Server versions should be Standard or Enterprise 64-bit.
 Azure Backup Server won't work with a remote SQL Server instance.
 The instance being used by Azure Backup Server needs to be local.
 If you're using an existing SQL server for MABS, the MABS setup only supports the use of named instances of SQL server.

 If a failure occurs with a recommendation to restart the machine, do so and select Check Again.
 If there are any SQL configuration issues, reconfigure SQL according to the SQL guidelines and retry to install/upgrade MABS using the existing instance of SQL.

 When you use your own instance of SQL, make sure you add builtin\Administrators to sysadmin role to master DB.

 SSRS Configuration with SQL 2017

-When you are using your own instance of SQL 2017, you need to manually configure SSRS.
+When you're using your own instance of SQL 2017, you need to manually configure SSRS.
 After SSRS configuration, ensure that IsInitialized property of SSRS is set to True.
 When this is set to True, MABS assumes that SSRS is already configured and will skip the SSRS configuration.